No one likes disasters…unless you’re a hotshot Hollywood director who’s running out of good material.

 - Medications: If anyone in the family takes meds on a regular basis, make sure they have enough to last 7 days.
 It’s great to have other meds like ibuprofen, Pepto Bismol, and aspirin, too.

 - Hygiene and sanitation supplies: You need basics like toilet paper, toothpaste, toothbrushes, and soap.
+Feminine hygiene products as well, if applicable.

 - Firestarter: You’ll never know when you need to start a fire.
 It’s good to have a ferro rod, waterproof matches, and a BIC lighter in your kit.

-- Entrenching Shovel: An e-tool ain’t only for folks in the military.
+- Entrenching tool: An e-tool ain’t only for folks in the military.
 This shovel also comes in handy during survival situations.
 You want your e-tool to be portable, durable, and versatile—like this badass shovel by TAC9ER.

-- Gloves: Tactical gloves with Kevlar lining are a must, whether it's to keep your mitts warm when it's freezing cold outside or to keep them safe when you clear out debris.
+- Gloves: Tactical gloves with Kevlar lining are a must, whether it’s to keep your mitts warm when it’s cold outside or to keep them safe when you clear out debris.

 It’s also smart to pack extra clothes, undies, shoes, and socks.
 Don’t forget to add local maps and cash in small denominations.
 Include your important documents, too.
 And if you have babies or pets, make sure they also have enough essentials.